 You will master data persistence by building your own SQL database engine, learning about popular SQL databases like Postgres, and how to integrate these into your applications.

 At this point, you will have a solid understanding of the core technologies taught in the immersive program.
 It is now time to put that knowledge to use by building fully functional web applications from scratch.
-You will continue to work six days a week during this phase, while you deepen your knowledge by solving real-world problems and learning best practices.
+You will continue to work two nights a week, plus one weekend day, during this phase, while you deepen your knowledge by solving real-world problems and learning best practices.

 1. Guided team project

-You will work in a group of 3–4 students to build an e-commerce site, and will build all the components of a web application from the ground up — including the front-end, back-end and database.
+You will work in a group of three to four students to build an e-commerce site, and will build all the components of a web application from the ground up — including the front-end, back-end and database.